MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/cloudknox-usage-analytics-serverless-functions.md

 ---
-title: Microsoft CloudKnox Permissions Management - View analytic information about serverless functions (AWS only)
+title: View analytic information about serverless functions in Microsoft CloudKnox Permissions Management - Amazon Web Services (AWS only)
-description: How to view Microsoft CloudKnox Permissions Management usage analytics about serverless functions (AWS only).
+description: How to view analytic information about serverless functions in Microsoft CloudKnox Permissions Management - for Amazon Web Services (AWS only).
 services: active-directory
 author: Yvonne-deQ
 manager: karenh444